 Those of you who remember the old RIF commercials will probably chuckle at the reference, but the statement is as true today as it was back then: reading is fundamental.
 Strong reading and writing skills lie at the heart of the best grades, most impressive SAT & ACT scores, and most enduring professional success.

 Just because someone knows how to read doesn’t mean she reads well.
 Reading is a skill-based activity that improves with focused practice.
-That means that students should know how to read properly and then internalize the right strategies by reading challenging level-appropriate texts on a regular basis (NOTE: People magazine is never level-appropriate!)
+That means that students should know how to read properly and then internalize the right strategies by reading challenging level-appropriate texts on a regular basis (HINT: National Geographic may be level-appropriate, but People magazine never is!)

 The benefits of exceptional reading skills are almost limitless, but include many obvious and highly desirable advantages: